- Coyotes look like a cross between a fox and a small collie or German shepherd and weigh between 9 and 14 kilograms.

 - Respond to their presence aggressively by making yourself appear larger.
 Wave your arms overhead, or thrust long objects like a walking stick toward the coyote.

 - Throw rocks, sticks or other objects toward the animal.

 - Shout in a deep voice and maintain eye contact.

 - If the coyote continues to approach, back away slowly and move toward buildings or human activity if the coyote continues to approach.

 - Do not turn away or run.
 This will encourage the coyote to chase you.

 - For situations involving aggressive encounters, phone the Report-A-Poacher number at 1-800-642-3800 and report the details.

 Coyotes and children

-What should I teach my child about coyotes?
+What to teach a child about coyotes